Chenxy517/EC500_HW1/README.md

 Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \

 In this project, we designed a web interface that integrated by React component.
-(For more information about React, check the section of `#Learn More`), React is a JavaScript library for building user interfaces, we use the architecture to build the primer User-Interface that could interact with Redis server by using only pure HTML, CSS, JavaScript language.
+(For more information about React, check the section of `#Learn More`).

+React is a JavaScript library for building user interfaces, we use the architecture to build the primer User-Interface that could interact with Redis server by using only pure HTML, CSS, JavaScript language.

 As in mention, we also applied an MD5 hash function by using the JavaScript library which could be sourced from: [npm MD5](https://www.npmjs.com/package/md5).

 Before you running with the code and build the project, there are several steps of environment Set-up that need to be pre-installed.

 Check the following section `#Environment SetUp` to learn about what needed to be installed.